Lynda Resnick: Pentagon Papers

-Resnick started her own advertising agency at the age of 19, which she grew to about a dozen employees.
-It was through her agency that she met Stewart Resnick, who was looking for advertising for a security firm he operated at the time.
-The Resnicks went on to purchase Teleflora in 1979, at which time Lynda left her advertising job to lead their marketing efforts and eventually serve as the company’s president.
-She won a Gold Effie Award for a campaign that paired fresh flowers with a collectible keepsake container, a format that later became common in the floral delivery industry.

-As The Wonderful Company grew to include pomegranates, pistachios, almonds, FIJI Water and more, Resnick led the company’s marketing efforts.
-She created the POM Wonderful logo for the company’s pomegranate products and the “double bubble” design for its juices.
-The bottle, which Resnick drew on a napkin, was designed to look like two pomegranates sitting on top of one another.
-Wonderful Pistachios increased its market share following the ‘Get Crackin’’ marketing campaign.
-In 2010, Resnick wrote a book on her approach to marketing called Rubies in the Orchard.

-The Wonderful Company ranked #1 on PEOPLE’s 2025 “100 Companies That Care” list.
-Fortune also cited the Resnick-led philanthropy in naming the company to its list of the “100 Best Places to Work” in 2024 and 2025.

 Philanthropy

 Lynda Resnick, along with her husband Stewart, have been listed among the nation’s top philanthropists according to Forbes and the Chronicle of Philanthropy.
-The Resnicks have given $2.5 billion to causes primarily focused on communities where their employees live and work, as well as efforts to combat global climate change.
+The Resnicks have given $2.5 billion to causes primarily focused on communities where their employees live and work, such as California’s Central Valley, as well as efforts to combat global climate change.
 The New York Times recognized Lynda Resnick as “the driving force behind the couple’s charitable efforts.”

-The Resnicks direct a significant share of their philanthropy to California’s Central Valley, home to many of their employees.
-Their community investments there include funding for education, healthcare, affordable housing and infrastructure.
+Their community investments include funding for education, healthcare, affordable housing and infrastructure.

-The Resnicks founded and continue to support Wonderful College Prep Academy, a network of two public charter schools with campuses in Lost Hills and Delano, California, that collectively serve 2,400 TK-12 students.
-Academy teachers are among the highest paid in the county, funded by the Resnicks.
+The Resnicks founded and continue to support Wonderful College Prep Academy, two public charter schools in Lost Hills and Delano, California.
+These schools serve 2,400 TK-12 students.
 Roughly 70% of students go on to college, many the first in their families to do so.

-The Resnicks' Wonderful Company also sponsors dual enrollment programs.
-Ag Prep offers students at seven high schools in the Central Valley on-the-job training for careers in areas including agriculture, education and healthcare.
-Students can also choose to earn college credit and receive an Associate of Science degree while attending high school.
+The Resnicks' Wonderful Company also sponsors dual enrollment programs at Ag Prep.
+This offers students at seven high schools in the Central Valley on-the-job training for careers in areas including agriculture, education and healthcare.